amrutsavadatti/auction_house/README.md

 For the "Search Items (Customer)" and "Sort Items (Customer)" use cases, you may have to click on the search button and/or sorting filters twice in order to see the changes on the screen.

-Admin Credentials: admin@admin.com password- admin
+Admin Credentials: login - admin@admin.com , password - admin